alexiom/alexiom.github.io/_pages/research.md

 ## Publications

 <ul>
 	<li><a href="https://alexmarsh.io/files/MarshScottVanKuikenWilliams2024.pdf"><strong>"Should I Stay or Should I Go?
-An Empirical Analysis of Consumer Behavior Using Airline Web-Traffic Data"</strong></a> with Garrett Scott, Drew Van Kuiken, and Jonathan W. Williams. <i> Accepted at Economics of Transportation.</i>
+An Empirical Analysis of Consumer Behavior Using Airline Web-Traffic Data"</strong></a> with Garrett Scott, Drew Van Kuiken, and Jonathan W. Williams. <i> Conditionally accepted at Economics of Transportation.</i>
 		<ul style="list-style-type: none">
 			<li>
 				<details>